Optimize Editing Forms - CMCC 12

 Auto-Hide

-The auto-hide (or progressive disclosure) feature was introduced in Studio to help keep the user interface clean and focused.
-It automatically hides content tabs that aren’t currently needed.
-Users can reveal hidden tabs by hovering over the expand button within the content area.
+The auto-hide (progressive disclosure) feature keeps the UI clean by automatically hiding content tabs that aren’t currently needed.
+Users can reveal hidden tabs by hovering over the expand button.
 This reduces visual clutter:

 Config(TeaserDocumentForm, {